devicehive/devicehive-arduino/README.md

 payload which depends on the message intent.
 The maximum message payload size is statically defined by the `MAX_MSG_SIZE` constant which is 256 by default.
-That means that library is unable to process messages with payload size more than 256 bytes although DeviceHive binary protocol allows messages up to 64K.
-See next section for advanced message usage.
+That means that library is unable to process messages with payload size more than 256 bytes although DeviceHive binary protocol allows messages up to 64K (see next section for advanced message usage).

 ### Formatting